 Understanding stem cell transplant and CAR-T therapy as treatment for blood cancers.

-Some cancers are not solid like a tumor or mass and instead begin in lymph, blood or bone marrow.
-These cancers include leukemia, lymphoma and myeloma.
-Treatment for blood cancers has advanced dramatically over the years to include stem cell transplants and chimeric antigen receptor T-cell (CAR-T) therapy.
+These cancers are sometimes referred to as blood cancers.
+They include leukemia, lymphoma and myeloma.
+Treatment for blood cancers has improved dramatically in recent years.
+Today treatments include stem cell transplants and chimeric antigen receptor T-cell (CAR-T) therapy.

 Stem cell transplant for blood cancers

 A patient will receive chemotherapy first to eradicate the cancer in their body.
-Then they’ll receive an intravenous injection of stem cells from a donor.
+Then they will receive an intravenous injection of stem cells from a donor.
 Donors are found through an international donor registry.
 In some cases, family members may be able to donate.
 People no longer need to be a full match.
 “For the donor,” Dholaria said, “it’s like donating blood.”

 Vanderbilt also offers stem cell transplant for various autoimmune disorders, such as systemic sclerosis and multiple sclerosis, Dholaria added.